vmware-tanzu/velero/design/graph-manifest.md

 }
 ```

-In addition to the new types, the following Go interfaces would be provided for convience.
+In addition to the new types, the following Go interfaces would be provided for convenience.

 ```golang
 type Itermer interface {